A lot of people have let me know they are excited about iOS Access for All. I’ve also been asked a number of questions about the book. Here we go!

 Question: How can I keep up with your progress on the book, and give you feedback about my favorite iOS apps?

 Answer: The Web site for the book is here.
 You can subscribe to the RSS feed, send me an email, or join the mailing list for periodic updates.
-Follow the book on Twitter, and join in the discussion of all things iOS accessibility on Facebook or Google Plus.
+Follow the book on Twitter, and join in the discussion of all things iOS accessibility on Facebook.

 Question: Who are you again, and what do you know about iOS and accessibility?

 Answer: I have written about technology for more than 25 years.
 I served as editor-in-chief of Blogger & Podcaster Magazine, and I spent five years as an editor at MacUser Magazine.
-I produce App Store Pundit, an iOS app review podcast.
+I produce Parallel, a tech podcast with accessibility sprinkles, and used to make App Store Pundit, an iOS app review podcast.
 I am also visually-impaired, and a daily user of iOS accessibility tools.
 If you want more, here’s the full bio.